What is a forest management plan?

 What is in a management plan?

 The details contained in a management plan can vary depending on the type of plan you are looking for.
 A simple planting plan may just outline where and how trees will be planted, and how they will be maintained.
 A wildlife plan will identify wildlife goals, and outline activities to enhance wildlife habitat.
 A stewardship plan will be more detailed to address your overall woodland goals.
-Management plans written for the Managed Forest Law program are stewardship plans, and are more detailed to achieve the requirements for enrollment in the program.
+Management plans written for the Managed Forest Law program are stewardship plans, but are more detailed to achieve the requirements for enrollment in the program.
 In general, every plan will include this basic information:

-• Property Ownership: who owns the property, and for whom the plan was written
+- Property Ownership: who owns the property, and for whom the plan was written

-• Property Description: where the property is located, the number of acres, and other relevant information
+- Property Description: where the property is located, the number of acres, and other relevant information

-• Landowner Goals: The plan may list all the property goals or just those goals addressed in the plan.
+- Landowner Goals: The plan may list all the property goals or just those goals addressed in the plan.

-• Stand Information: Often the woodlot is divided in to different stands (groups of similar types and sizes of trees).
+- Stand Information: Often the woodlot is divided in to different stands (groups of similar types and sizes of trees).
 This allows for a woodlot to be managed for and achieve a variety of goals.
 This section of the plant will include a description, list of objectives, and a timeline of recommended activities for each stand identified in the overall plan.

-• Maps: A variety of maps may be attached to the plan from aerial photos to sketches of the property with the stands identified.
+- Maps: A variety of maps may be attached to the plan from aerial photos to sketches of the property with the stands identified.

 Even if you plan to do nothing with your woods, getting a baseline assessment of the current conditions is important to gain an understanding of the resource you own.
 The expression of your goals is a great way to ensure you get the most out of your forest.
 Also, you may discover that as your forest naturally changes over time it will no longer meet your goals.
 The process of talking with a forester about your property and potentially developing a plan will ensure that the decisions you make are based on sound science.